-If you have the time and equipment available, follow the 10 steps as outlined below.
-If you have limited equipment, and a short period of time, you can do this same activity as a simple demonstration, leaving out the thermometers and data collection, and simply observing the flow of the cold water current (colored by food dye) along the bottom of the container and the warm water current (with paper) on the surface.
+If you have the time and materials available, follow the steps as outlined below.
+If you have limited materials, and a short period of time, you can do this same activity as a simple demonstration, leaving out the thermometers and data collection, and observing the flow of the cold water current (colored by food dye) along the bottom of the container and the warm water current (with paper) on the surface.
 See Illustration at end of the activity.